eway-crm/php-lib/Examples/ChangeProjectStatus/README.md

 This example will show you how to change status on Project

 ## Create Project and store GUID
 We will create "testing" Project as subject of this example by  ```$connector->saveProject()``` with array of specifications as parameter.
 In a real life scenario, the Company would probably already exist and we would search for it with ```$connector->SearchProjects()```.
-Function that is saving the company will also return us an object with GUID of the Company.
+Function that is saving the Project will also return us an object with GUID of the Project.
 ```php

 //This is new project, that we want to create